Indian Coconut Shrimp Curry Recipe (Coconut Curry Shrimp)

 All ingredients are easily available at Indian grocery stores.
 Check the one near you.

-Coconut Milk makes this easy coconut curry shrimp recipe very creamy and flavorful.
-I used a can of coconut milk.
+• Coconut Milk makes this easy coconut curry shrimp recipe very creamy and flavorful.
+Use full-fat for the best texture.
+Light coconut milk works but gives a thinner gravy.
 You can use the leftover coconut milk to make this Coconut Milk Rasam or any fruit smoothie, such as Blueberry Strawberry Smoothie.
+Shake the can well before opening: the cream and liquid separate during storage.

-Others – You will also need onion, dry red chilies, green chilies, ginger-garlic paste, fresh tomatoes, and salt to make this shrimp curry recipe.
+• Others – You will also need onion, dry red chilies, green chilies, ginger-garlic paste, fresh tomatoes, and salt to make this shrimp curry recipe.
+Adjust the green chilies as per your liking.

 You can add ยฝ teaspoon of garam masala at the end of cooking for a nice flavor.